By Engr. Mitchie M. Roa, USTP Oroquieta STRATCOMM

 Dr. Glorimer Clarin, USTP Oroquieta’s Acting Campus Director, gives his welcome address and overview of the accreditation.

 COVID-19 did not stop the Area Task Force of the University of Science and Technology of Southern Philippines (USTP) Oroquieta from meeting the standards of accrediting bodies.

 The USTP Oroquieta faculty participated in an in-campus virtual Accrediting Agency of Chartered Colleges and Universities in the Philippines, Inc. (AACCUP) Preliminary Survey Visit (PSV) Orientation organized by the Office of the Quality Assurance and Accreditation Services (QAAS) last May 31, 2021.

-The activity was also initiated to give the Area Task Force an overview on accreditation and to address their expectations and concerns as they are about to experience it firsthand.
+The activity was also initiated to give the Area Task Force an overview of accreditation and to address their expectations and concerns as they are about to experience it firsthand.

 USTP Oroquieta’s Area Task Force participates in the orientation on accreditation.

-The scenarios before, during and after the accreditation were also discussed by the QAAS Coordinator, Engr.
+The scenarios before, during, and after the accreditation was also discussed by the QAAS Coordinator, Engr.
 Mitchie M. Roa.

-Accreditation is the process where a program will be evaluated in a certain institution according to standards which are basically higher than those set by the Commission in Higher Education (CHED) and other appropriate agencies.
+Accreditation is the process where a program will be evaluated in a certain institution according to standards that are higher than those set by the Commission in Higher Education (CHED) and other appropriate agencies.
 An institution awarded with an accreditation status attains prestige that parents may consider when choosing the institution where they will send their children.
-It also opens chances of acquiring funds for scholarship program, and research and extension activities, among others.
+It also opens chances of acquiring funds for scholarship programs, and research and extension activities, among others.